SNK: Playmore and SNK Playmore (2001–2016)

-SNK Playmore (2003–2016)

 In the fall and winter of 2003, SNK Playmore obtained an injunction against a group of four different companies, causing hundreds of AES cartridges to be seized.
 In the following year, SNK Playmore struck a compromise with two of the companies.
 The two were allowed to sell AES cartridges, under the conditions that the cartridges would not be modified again and that any legitimate materials would be returned to SNK Playmore.

 Within the same year, SNK Playmore would discontinue the AES system, preferring to publish video games in cooperation with Sammy.
 Using its arcade board Atomiswave, SNK Playmore gained a more secure and modern platform for new arcade releases.
 In 2004, SNK Playmore officially became licensed to manufacture pachislot machines (Japanese slot machines played in pachinko parlors).
 The company released its first two machines that year: Metal Slug and Dragon Gal.
 Pachislots would be more heavily featured in SNK Playmore's product lineup for the next decade.

+On December 17, 2004, SNK NEOGEO USA Consumer Corporation announced it would rename to SNK Playmore USA Corporation to facilitate worldwide recognition.
 In September 2006 at the Tokyo Game Show (TGS), SNK Playmore announced that it had ceased producing games on the Atomiswave, favoring Taito's Type X2 arcade platform.
 To counter the decline in the commercial gaming industry, the company shifted some of its development focus to consumer games, including original games for the PlayStation 2, Nintendo DS, mobile phones, and other platforms.
-Games continue to be ported to the PlayStation 2, mostly in Europe because Sony Computer Entertainment of America (SCEA) did not approve most SNK Playmore games, and more rarely to the Xbox.
+Games continued to be ported to the PlayStation 2, mostly in Europe because Sony Computer Entertainment America (SCEA) did not approve most SNK Playmore games, and more rarely to the Xbox.
 In Japan, SNK Playmore released the NeoGeo Online Collection for the PlayStation 2, which contained some of its older games.
 It featured emulations, and online play was available through the KDDI matching service.
 The company also released original titles based on existing franchises such as Metal Slug and the KOF: Maximum Impact series.